ml-opensource/Playbook/README.md

 # Your First Day

 The IT department is responsible for setting up accounts and giving you access to the tools you need to do your job.
-The easiest way to contact the IT departmentis by using the `/halp` command on Slack.
+The easiest way to contact the IT department is by using the `/halp` command on Slack.

 - Meet with the Head of iOS, your Team Manager (Lead Developer) and your Nodes Buddy.
 They will be your first persons of reference in the company.
 Use them as much as you need to get settled in, but also be considerate of their own time.
 - Join [our private git](https://github.com/nodes-projects).
 Ask IT if you don't have access.